iQuantum groups and iHopf algebras I: foundation: Introduction

 The paper is organized as follows.
 In Section \ref{sec:i-Hopf}, we present a general construction of iHopf algebras and establish some of the basic properties.
 In Section \ref{sec:QG and iQG}, we review some constructions in quantum groups and iquantum groups, including (relative) braid group actions.
 Then we show in Section \ref{sec:iQG=iHopfB} that the $\tau$-twisted iHopf algebra defined on the Borel subalgebra $\hB$ can be identified with the iquantum group $\hUi$.
 In Section \ref{sec:braid}, we identify the braid and ibraid group actions on Chevalley generators through the iHopf construction.

 {\bf Acknowledgments} This paper owes its existence to Fan Qin who first suggested the idea of iHopf algebras.
 We thank Haicheng Zhang for communicating to us that he has also anticipated the iHopf realization of iquantum groups.
+We thank an anonymous expert for very helpful suggestions regarding the formula for the antipode $S^\imath$ and the inverse formula for the isomorphism $\Phi^{\texttt D}$.
+JC is partially supported by the National Natural Science Foundation of China Tianyuan Fund for Mathematics (No. 12526562).
 ML is partially supported by the National Natural Science Foundation of China (No. 12171333).
 SR is partially supported by Fundamental Research Funds for Central Universities of China (No. 20720250059), Fujian Provincial Natural Science Foundation of China (No. 2024J010006) and the National Natural Science Foundation of China (Nos.
 12271448 and 12471035).
 WW is partially supported by the NSF grant DMS-2401351, and he thanks National University of Singapore (Department of Mathematics and IMS) for providing an excellent research environment and support during his sabbatical leave.